vallis/synthlisa/README.txt

 - PyX (v.
 0.8.1), see http://pyx.sourceforge.net

-Of these, Numeric is needed for synthLISA to deal with arrays in Python; pyRXP is needed for XML input; SWIG is needed if you want to modify the Synthetic LISA code, to regenerate Python wrappers; and PyX is a stand-alone plotting package used for some of the example scripts.
+Of these, numpy is needed for synthLISA to deal with arrays in Python; pyRXP is needed for XML input; SWIG is needed if you want to modify the Synthetic LISA code, to regenerate Python wrappers; and PyX is a stand-alone plotting package used for some of the example scripts.